tdurgasaranya/Durga-Saranya/README.md

 [Project1:Micron Technology](https://www.micron.com/about/our-commitment/sourcing-responsibly/supply-chain)

 - Extracting data from various sources and performing ETL Process to load the data on to SQL Server
-- With the data on SQL Server helped cross functional teams to transform the data using SQL and did data manupulations.
+- With the data on SQL Server helped cross functional teams to do data manupulations and transformations to generate results.
-- Developed predictive models to forecast future outcomes or behavior.
-- Identified key factors influencing the problem and provide actionable recommendations.
+- Managed and maintained production data on supply chain domain and helped to build a data pipelines for reporting.
 - Visualized the data on Tableau in intuitive and interactive ways to help end users understand the statistics of data and make decisions.

 **Project2 - Reporting solutions in Live data for Coral Reef bleaching issue**